algolia/instantsearch-ios/doc/src/widgets.md

 - Have your `ViewController` inherit from `RefinementTableViewController` or `RefinementCollectionViewController`.
 - In `viewDidLoad`, assign `refinementTableView` to your refinement widget, whether it was created programatically or through Interface Builder.
 - At the end of `ViewDidLoad`, call `InstantSearch.reference.addAllWidgets(in: self.view)` to add your widget to `InstantSearch`.
+- To specify the look and feel of your cell, override one of the two methods:
-- override method `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing facet: String, with count: Int, is refined: Bool) -> UITableViewCell` or `collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath, containing facet: String, with count: Int, is refined: Bool) -> UICollectionViewCell` to specify the look and feel of your cell.
+	- `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing facet: String, with count: Int, is refined: Bool) -> UITableViewCell`
-- *Optional*: override method `tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath, containing facet: String, with count: Int, is refined: Bool)` or `collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath, containing facet: String, with count: Int, is refined: Bool` to specify what happens when a refinement is selected.
+	- `collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath, containing facet: String, with count: Int, is refined: Bool) -> UICollectionViewCell`
+- *Optional*: To specify what happens when a refinement is selected, override one of the two methods:
+	- `tableView(_ tableView: UITableView,
+                   didSelectRowAt indexPath: IndexPath,
+                   containing facet: String,
+                   with count: Int,
+                   is refined: Bool)`
+	- `collectionView(_ collectionView: UICollectionView,
+                        didSelectItemAt indexPath: IndexPath,
+                        containing facet: String,
+                        with count: Int,
+                        is refined: Bool`

 Here is an example: